+Appendix E, the less selective colleges that use affirmative action experience the greatest changes in both diversity and average achievement-their lines move the farthest.
+Third, colleges that do not adopt affirmative action policies but that are close in quality to those that do also experience significant changes in diversity and average achievement, though in the opposite direction as those using affirmative action.
 That is, they become less diverse and the mean achievement of their enrolled students increases.
-Fifth, the effects on colleges that use affirmative action vary relatively little by the number of colleges using affirmative action; once a school is using these admissions policies it seems to matter little whether colleges near it in quality are also using them.
-Finally, only in the most extreme cases (20 or 40 colleges using affirmative action policies) is the margin of college attendance affected.
-Under the other scenarios the arrow representing unenrolled students (the leftmost arrow) remains mostly unchanged.
+Fourth, the effects on colleges that use affirmative action vary relatively little by the number of colleges using affirmative action; once a school is using these admissions policies it seems to matter little whether colleges near it in quality are also using them.
+Finally, the margin of college attendance is generally unaffected by affirmative action policies; the characteristics of unenrolled students (the left-most arrow) remain mostly unchanged.6